 Career Development Resource Center (CDRC) (US-based)

-CDRC offers noontime seminars, held once a month throughout the year, focusing on employment and career strengthening.
-Sample topics include: The Ultimate Resume, Writing Accomplishments Statements, Effective Job Interviewing, Professional Networking, Individual Development Plan, Life Cycle of a Job, and the Job Change Decision.
-For more information, contact them at L321, State Annex 1, 2401 E Street, NW, Washington, DC 20522-0108.
-(202-663-3042 / Fax: 202-663-3146) CDRC@state.gov
+CDRC offers noontime seminars, held once a month, focusing on employment and career strengthening.
+Sample topics include: The Ultimate Resume, Writing Accomplishments Statements, Effective Job Interviewing, Professional Networking, Individual Development Plan, Life Cycle of a Job, and the Job Change Decision (this service is available to family members of State Department employees only).
+For more information, contact the CDRC at 202-663-3042 / Fax: 202-663-3146 or visit them at L321, State Annex 1, 2401 E Street, NW, Washington, DC.
+Email: CDRC@state.gov.

 Functional Training for Foreign Service Family Members (US-based)